algonquindesign-grads/2021/_students/cossar-samantha.md

 intro_text: |
    Hey there!
 Some things to know about me are that: I am passionate about creating strong designs for branding and print, I love to paint when I have spare time, and you’ll never find me drinking coffee, but maybe some chocolate milk.
 quote_text: |
   The designer does not begin with some preconceived idea.
-Rather, the idea is the result of careful study and observation, and the design a product of that idea. - Paul Rand
+Rather, the idea is the result of careful study and observation, and the design a product of that idea.
+quote_author: |
+  — Paul Rand
 portfolio_image1: "/projects/cossar-samantha-project-1.jpg"
 portfolio_image2: "/projects/cossar-samantha-project-2.jpg"
 portfolio_image3: "/projects/cossar-samantha-project-3.jpg"